ptasz3k/md-link-check/README.md

 \<directory\>: directory in which recursive search should start, program will check all files with `.md` extension.
 Set to `.` (current dir) by default.

+Exit status: 1 if at least one broken link was found, 0 if none.

 TODO: